plandex-ai/plandex/docs/docs/hosting/cloud.md

 You can also see your credits balance in the terminal with `plandex credits`.

-You can see a full history of your usage that includes every model call and response with `plandex credits log`.
+You can see a full history of your usage that includes every model call and response with `plandex usage`.

 ## Privacy / Data Retention